BEST MEAT THERMOMETERS

 Digital thermometers work a bit different, usually using one of two kinds of probes; thermistors and thermocouples.

-Thermistors are cheaper and less sophisticated than thermocouples, and are usually only accurate to within a few degrees of final temperature.
+Thermistors probes are cheaper and less sophisticated than thermocouple probes, and are usually only accurate to within a few degrees of final temperature.
 They’re also a bit slower than thermocouple probes.
 They work by sending a current through a wire in the probe, where a resistor resides, and measures the changes in resistance as they relate to the rising temperature inside the meat.

-Thermistors are not always a good choice for thinner cuts of meat, as they take longer to register a final temperature reading than other kinds of thermometer.
-Those seconds can matter when you’re cooking a very thin and unforgiving meat, such as fish or thin chicken filets.
+Thermistor probes are not always a good choice for thinner cuts of meat, as they take longer to register a final temperature reading than other kinds of thermometer.
+Those seconds can matter when you’re cooking a very thin and unforgiving foods, such as fish or thin chicken filets.
 Where they excel, however, is when left inside a turkey or large roast in the oven, where the temperature is likely more stable throughout the entire piece of meat.

 Bi-metal thermometers and gauges that come with your grill or smoker can’t be trusted.